-In this article, we’ll look at many of the reasons why it’s worthwhile to pay annual fees as you seek to earn large volumes of points, and what steps can be taken to soften the blow and make the $499 outlays an easier pill to swallow.
+In this article, we’ll look at many of the reasons why it’s worthwhile to pay annual fees as you seek to earn points, and what steps can be taken to soften the blow and make the higher outlays easier to swallow.

 The Points Outweigh the Cost

 The general principle is that credit card annual fees are easily justifiable if it’s outweighed by what you receive in exchange on the card, which usually takes the form of a generous signup bonus.

 The two most noteworthy credit cards in our space with high annual fees are probably the American Express Business Platinum Card and the American Express Platinum Card.